The Complete Guide on

 6. Be consistent with your brand communication.

-7. Explore new ways of keeping the community engaged
+7. Keep the community engaged

 You want to ensure that your audiences are active — this requires constant iteration of various content formats, engagement techniques, and clear measurement of member activity.

-How community managers can help your company
+How community managers add value

 1. Being available